Amy B. Smoyer, PhD

 PRISON FOODWAYS BIBLIOGRAPHY

 Prison foodways is a term that refers to the behaviors and activities related to the acquisition, preparation, distribution, and consumption of food in prison.
-Below is a list of current publications about prison foodways from around the world.
-I try to keep it up to date, but the list is certainly not complete!
-If you know of additional articles to add to this list, please email me that information and I will be happy to add it!
-Thank you!
+Below is a list of current publications about prison foodways from around the world that I created in 2019.
+There has been lots more scholarship since then, so please consider this a starting place, but not the final word!
+Happy reading.

 A. Prison Foodways in Contemporary Correctional Systems